apache/doris/docs/en/docs/data-operate/import/import-way/load-json-format.md

      100 beijing 1
      ````

-3. Import multiple rows of data
+3. Import multiple rows of data as Array

    ````json
    [